darinpeetz/HPC_Training/lessons/UWM/Mortimer.md

 ### Queueing
 Fairshare queuing divides requested resources among system users or groups (rather than just between processes).
 It incorporates the historic behavior of a user and group into job priority decision making.
 In principle, this allows groups and users to fairly access the resource.
 However, this can be frustrating for a new user to understand, particularly when one has a number of jobs in the queue and it takes a long time for them to run.

 The following command are the basic batch job commands to submit, check on, or delete a batch job on a Slurm system.
+These commands will typically be available on all nodes (i.e. you can submit jobs directly from the login job using sbatch).

 Command       | Description
 ------------- | -------------